Museum hours, fees, parking, accessibility, and more are listed below.

 An accessible entrance located on Main Street provides access to our facility from the street level.
 The elevator provides full access to the three levels of exhibits and a lobby.
 Our facility is equipped with a foldable push wheelchair for visitors; please contact us for details.

 Persons requesting a hybrid/virtual (Zoom) program option are required to contact the park district Community Center at 630-690-4880 regarding accommodation at least ten (10) days prior to the program start date.
 Requests will be handled on a case-by-case basis on criteria including but not limited to technology access, facility wi-fi capabilities, class format, etc.

 Service Animal Protocol

-Service Animal as defined by the Americans with Disabilities Act refers to any dog or miniature horse that is individually trained to work or perform tasks for a person with a disability.
+A service animal, as defined by the Americans with Disabilities Act, refers to any dog or miniature horse that is individually trained to work or perform tasks for a person with a disability.
 Service animals are working animals, not pets.
 The work or task performed must be directly related to the person’s disability.

-Service animals whose sole function is to provide emotional support do not qualify as service animals under the ADA.
+Service animals whose sole function is to provide emotional support do not qualify as service animals under the Americans with Disabilities Act.